HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 cd inhere
 ```

-We will now use the `find` command to search for the desired file using the parameters mentioned in the level description.
+I used the `find` command to search for the desired file using the parameters mentioned in the level description.
 To get a better understanding of the options for the `find` command, I referred to its man page.
 The `man` page  is a built-in Linux documentation system that provides detailed information about commands, including their usage, options, and syntax.
 You can access it by typing `man` followed by the command you want to search.

 ```bash
 man find